J-K-M/chaosArtPython/README.md

 chunkMethod contains a version of the code which splits image rendering into small chunks and performs these chunks in the main tkinter loop (giving tkinter time to update the screen)

-threadMethod contains a version of the code which splits image rendering into a seperate thread to the main tkinter gui.